Inside Chanel Fall Winter 2026

 The Subtle Shift of the Chanel Waistline

-Another subtle development in the collection appears in the treatment of the waistline and overall proportion.
+A subtle shift appears in the waistline and overall proportion.

 Several looks introduce a slightly lowered visual balance through layering and garment length.
 Sleeveless tops, knit vests, and tailored jackets are often paired with skirts or underlayers that extend below the natural waistline, creating a softer transition between the upper body and the skirt.

 Rather than emphasizing a sharply defined waist, the silhouette becomes more vertical and fluid.
-Jackets appear slightly longer, skirts fall with relaxed movement, and the overall proportion feels more elongated than in traditional Chanel tailoring.
+Jackets appear slightly longer.
+Skirts fall with relaxed movement.
+The overall proportion feels more elongated than in traditional Chanel tailoring.

 This small adjustment contributes to the broader mood of the collection.
 The classic Chanel structure remains intact, but the proportions are gently softened, allowing the garments to move with greater ease.

 Chanel has long relied on the total composition of a look to construct its identity.
-Accessories, layering, and contrasts between garments play a crucial role in shaping the narrative of the runway.
+Accessories, layering, and contrasts between garments play a crucial role in shaping the runway’s narrative.

 - Jackets layered over knit dresses